 Cena even has a go at a dancing-in-his-underwear scene that has to be considered an updated version of Tom Cruise’s tighty-whitie shuffle from Risky Business.
 Except with less clothing and more fighting afterwards.

 Simply put, this show knows who its audience is and will likely satisfy anybody who liked The Suicide Squad.
-Check back with Slam Wrestling for reviews up upcoming episodes.
+Check back with Slam Wrestling for reviews of upcoming episodes.